determin1st/httpFetch/README.md

 #### Return value

-With the callback set, the function returns an instance of [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) on success or `null` on failure.
-The [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) is returned when callback omitted.
+When the callback is present, function returns an instance of `AbortController` on success or `null` on failure.
+`Promise` is returned otherwise.

 #### Example